Inverse Mechano-Electrical Reconstruction of Cardiac Excitation Wave Patterns from Mechanical Deformation using Deep Learning: Materials and Methods

 The electrical model facilitates stretch-activated mechano-electrical feedback via a stretch-induced ionic current $I_s$, which modulates the excitatory dynamics upon stretch:

 The current strength depends on the area $A$ of one cell of the deformable medium, the equilibrium potential (here $E_s=1$), and the parameter $G_s$, which regulates the maximal conductance of the stretch-activated ion channels.
-With excitation-contraction coupling, and stretch-activated mechano-electrical feedback, the model is {\it strongly coupled} in forward and backward direction.
+With excitation-contraction coupling, and stretch-activated mechano-electrical feedback, the model is coupled in forward and backward direction.

 Soft-tissue mechanics were modeled using a two- or three-dimensional mass-spring damper particle system with tunable fiber anisotropy and a Verlet finite differences numerical integration scheme, similarly as described previously \cite{Bourguignon2000,Mohr2003,Weise2011,Lebert2019}.
 In short, the elastic simulation domain consists of a regular grid of quadratic or hexaedral cells (pixels/voxels), respectively, each cell being defined by vertices and lines or faces, respectively.
 The edges are connected by passive elastic springs.
 At the center of each cell is a set of two- or three orthogonal springs that can be arbitrarily oriented.
 One of the springs is an active spring, which contracts upon excitation or active stress and is aligned along a defined fiber orientation.
-In the two-dimensional model, muscle fibers are aligned uniformly or linearly transverse in one of the following directions: $0^{\circ}$, $15^{\circ}$, $30^{\circ}$ or $45^{\circ}$ (and accordingly $180^{\circ}$, $195^{\circ}$, $210^{\circ}$ and $225^{\circ}$, respectively).
+In the two-dimensional model, muscle fibers are aligned uniformly or linearly transverse and can be aligned in any arbitrary direction ($0-360^{\circ}$).
 In the three-dimensional model, muscle fibers are organized in an orthotropic stack of sheets, which are stacked in $e_z$-direction with the fiber orientation rotating by a total angle of $90^{\circ}$ throughout the stack.
 The muscle fiber organization leads to highly anisotropic contractions and deformations of the sheet or bulk tissues.
 The elastic part of the model exhibits large deformations.
-The size of the two- and three-dimensional simulation domains was $200 \times 200$ cells/pixels and $100 \times 100 \times 24$ cells/voxels, respectively, where one electrical cell corresponds to one mechanical cell.
+The size of the two- and three-dimensional simulation domains was $200 \stimes 200$ cells/pixels and $100 \stimes 100 \stimes 24$ cells/voxels, respectively, where one electrical cell corresponds to one mechanical cell.

 Fig. \ref{fig:figure01}a) shows an example of an excitation wave propagating through an accordingly deforming tissue (from left to right).
 Depolarized or excited tissue is shown in white and repolarized or resting tissue is shown in black (normalized units on the interval [0,1]).
 The excitation wave is followed by an active stress wave, which exerts a contractile force along fibers (red arrows).
 Note that the contraction sets in at the tail of the excitation wave, since there is a short electromechanical delay between excitation and active stress.
 The numerical simulation was implemented in C++ and runs on a CPU and uses multi-threading for parallel computation on multiple cores.